Sitemap

 Mediums - oil on canvas

-Heade was born on a small farm in the countryside of Pennsylvania, he took painting lessons from his famous neighbor, Edward Hicks.
+Heade was born on a small farm in the countryside of Pennsylvania.
+He was lucky enough to take painting lessons from his famous neighbor, Edward Hicks.
 From an early age the young painter loved exploration and adventure.
 He journeyed far and wide selling beautifully done copies of famous paintings, botanical illustrations, miniature still lifes, and small portraits.
-Heade is best known for his dramatic landscape, seascapes, tranquil salt marshes, still lifes, magnolias flowers, and Brazilian fauna..
+Heade is best known for his dramatic landscape, seascapes, tranquil salt marshes, still lifes, magnolias flowers, and Brazilian fauna.
 The mystery and enchantment of the South American environment was a constant source for original expression and inspiration.
 His paintings convey an immense reverence for nature in all its grandeur.
 Heade was a true master at capturing the beauty of nature -- from the northeastern coastline to the stirring glory of the Amazon jungle.

 Albert Bierstadt American 1830-1902